 Coffee Table Book from UNITOM

-A brand-new bookshop and visual arts store right in the heart of the Northern Quarter, UNITOM actually opens next week and will be offering up a wide array of publications on contemporary art, design, fashion, photography, and counterculture, alongside an extensive range of independent magazines and small press titles, all sourced from a variety of artists and publishers from around the globe.
-Alongside the publications, UNITOM will also stock a curated collection of lifestyle brands.
-Many of which will be the only destination you can purchase these products across the whole of the city.
+A brand-new bookshop and visual arts store right in the heart of the Northern Quarter, UNITOM is the spot for all kinds of books about contemporary art, design, fashion, photography and counterculture.
+There’s also an extensive range of independent magazines sourced from a diverse bunch of artists and publishers from around the globe.
+UNITOM also stocks bags, tees, notebooks and a few homeware bits, many of which you can’t purchase anywhere else in the city.